- HOME PAGE

 CHILD LABOR ON CITY STREETS by EDWARD CLOPPER (1912)

 Edward N. Clopper, Ph.D., was Secretary for the Mississippi Valley National Child Labor Committee.
 He published extensively on child labor practices both in mills and agriculture in the rural South and on city streets in the industrializing North.
 He concluded that street trades–newsboy, bootblack, peddler– were a neglected form of child labor that would have been banished long ago if the practice was not so familiar a presence in everyday lives.
 Unregulated “child labor in our city streets”–work that could be done by adults even crippled ones with disabilities–“is productive of nothing but harmful results.”
 Clopper’s graphically described urchins shivering on street corners.
-As a professional reformer, the limits of his vision was evident.
+As a professional reformer, the limits of his vision were evident.
 In a zero-sum game he privileged children by penalizing cripples. bjb

 - Bootblacks-Peddlers-Market Children